F13

 Freeze Sensor / Ambient Temperature Sensor Fault

-Heater displays F13 and shuts down; may coincide with very cold ambient conditions.
+The heater displays F13 and shuts down; this may coincide with very cold ambient conditions.

 Advertisements